Shardala/genai-natural-dashboard-pilot/README.md

 # Information

-The app generates a dynamic chart from user's written or spoken (natural language) query.
+- The app generates a dynamic chart from user's written (natural language) query.
+- spoken natural queries not yet implemented

 Example queries:
 - "Show me revenue by region for Q2"